santagoy/san-tagoy-xyz/content/posts/dark-matter-drifter-combat.md

 |       4--5       |  Torso   |
 |        6         |   Head   |

-Once the combined total of damage taken is 5 or greater, the target is out of combat.
+Once the combined total of damage taken is 6 or greater, the target is out of combat.
 They need medical intervention to survive.

-Should damage in any of the hit locations reach 5 or greater, consult the following:
+Should damage in any of the hit locations reach 6 or greater, consult the following:

-- Head: instant death.
+- Head: dead.
 - Torso: mortal wound.
 Death in 1d4 hours without stabilizing medical attention.
 - Legs or arms: A limb is destroyed.
 Throw!
 Heads for the right, tails for the left.